forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 ### Performance

 Hugo is blazingly fast.
-We released a post last week on the performance of Hugo and Jekyll and compared the two.
+We previously released a post on the [performance of Hugo and Jekyll](/blog/hugo-vs-jekyll-benchmark/) and compared the two.
 Hugo was the clear winner.

 To put this into context, in our tests Hugo generated sites an average 35x faster than Jekyll, generating most sites in under a second.